RichardWarburton/lambda-behave/README.md

 If you're a Java developer and you've seen the fluent, modern specification frameworks available in other programming languages such as spock or jasmine then Lambda Behave is for you.
 Its goal is to make testing a more pleasant experience than it currently is with junit.

+The [changelog](https://raw.githubusercontent.com/RichardWarburton/lambda-behave/master/CHANGELOG.md) explains what features have been added in each release.

 ### Fluent Specifications

 The Lambda Behave Specification design has several goals in mind: